My Family Podiatry

 Prevention is always better than a cure!
 Some methods of preventing ingrown toenails include:

-Unfortunately there is no evidence to suggest cutting a “V” in the nail will help treat or prevent ingrown nails.
+• Note: Contrary to popular belief, cutting a "V" in the nail does not prevent or treat ingrown nails.